NFL draft: Rules for determining draft order

 Teams that reached the playoffs the previous season are then slotted in the order in which they were eliminated as indicated in the table below.
 Within each tier, the slotting is determined as above (i.e. worst record picks first and the same tiebreakers apply).

 Once the order for the first round is determined as described above, the selection order remains the same for subsequent rounds with the exception of teams with identical records within their tier.
 These tied teams "cycle" picks in each subsequent round.
 For example, in the 2014 draft, the Jacksonville Jaguars, Cleveland Browns, Oakland Raiders, Atlanta Falcons, and Tampa Bay Buccaneers all finished 4–12, and selected in that order in the first round (based on the tiebreakers described above).
 In the second round, Jacksonville cycled to the back of the line with the order becoming Cleveland, Oakland, Atlanta, Tampa Bay, and Jacksonville.
 That cycling continued in each round.

 An exception to this ordering strategy occurs when "expansion teams" are added to the league.
 Any expansion team is automatically granted the first selection; if there are two or more expansion teams added, a coin toss (for two expansion teams) or a drawing of lots (for three expansion teams or more) determines which team is awarded the first selection in the regular draft.
 The winner of the coin toss (or of the drawing of lots in the event there are three or more expansion teams) is awarded the first selection in the expansion draft.
+Similarly, the order of compensatory picks generally does not follow the standard draft order.

 Timing

 Each team has its representatives attend the draft.
 During the draft, one team is always "on the clock."
-Teams have 10 minutes to make their choice in the first round, 7 minutes in the second round, 5 minutes in the third through sixth rounds, and 4 minutes in the seventh round.
+Teams have 10 minutes to make their choice in the first round, seven minutes in the second round, five minutes in the third through sixth rounds, and four minutes in the seventh round.
 Until 2007, the limits were 15 minutes in the first round, 10 minutes in the second, and 5 minutes for all subsequent rounds.
-The time for seventh-round selections was shortened from 5 minutes to 4 minutes in 2015.
-If a team does not make a decision within its allotted time, the team still can submit its selection at any time after its time is up, but the next team can pick before it, thus possibly 'stealing' a player the team with the earlier pick may have been considering.
+The time for seventh-round selections was shortened from five to four minutes in 2015.
+If a team does not make a decision within its allotted time, the team still can submit its selection at any time after its time is up, but the next team is then free to make a selection, thus possibly 'stealing' a player the team with the earlier pick may have been considering.
 This occurred in the 2003 draft, when the Minnesota Vikings, with the 7th overall pick, were late with their selection.
 The Jacksonville Jaguars drafted quarterback Byron Leftwich and the Carolina Panthers drafted offensive tackle Jordan Gross before the Vikings were able to submit their selection of defensive tackle Kevin Williams.
 This also happened in 2011; as the Baltimore Ravens were negotiating a trade with the Chicago Bears, their time expired and allowed the Kansas City Chiefs to pick ahead of Baltimore, who were unable to finalize the trade with Chicago.